bahrus/templ-mount/README.md

     </article>
 </details>
 ```

+In the example above, the template tag, and the article tag with -imp attriubte do not need to be in the same shadow DOM realm.
+All that is needed is for a templ-mount tag to be present in the shadow DOM realm of each invidual tag, for the functionality to take hold.
+This allows templates to be shared across Shadow DOM realms.

+There should only be one templ-mount per shadow DOM realm, or work will be duplicated.

+In the future examples, we will assume there's an ever present <templ-mount> present in the relevant place, and not

 **NB** If using this web component in a Game of Thrones website, the web component could find itself on trial for allegedly [poisoning the King](https://discourse.wicg.io/t/proposal-symbol-namespacing-of-attributes/3515/4).